Stancalau-ro/javanullability/README.md

 * The nullability annotation you can find here: _\src\main\java\ro\stancalau\NotNullByDefault.java_
 * In the project root, find the _package-info.template_ file
-* In _gradle.build_ there is a task named _generateNullability_ that is linked to the _clean_ task
+* In _gradle.build_ there is a task named _generatePackageInfo_ that is linked to the _clean_ task
-* In _gradle.build_, you need to set a variable named _generatedNullabilityDir_ which is the name of the generated folder.
+* In _gradle.build_, you need to set a variable named _generatedPackageInfoDir_ which is the name of the generated folder.
 I suggest adding that folder to the VCS ignore file.
 * To let the project take into account the generated sources, add the folder to _sourceSets.main.java_

 ### Prerequisites ###